backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 ## Adding an Incremental Entity Provider to the catalog (New Backend)

 We'll assume you followed the <a href="#installation-new-backend">Installation</a> instructions.
-Cretae a module inside `packages/backend/src/extensions/catalogCustomIncrementalIngestion.ts`.
+Now create a module inside `packages/backend/src/extensions/catalogCustomIncrementalIngestion.ts`.

 ```ts
 import {